Parasite Eve (video game): Plot

 While Manhattan is being evacuated, a Japanese scientist named Kunihiko Maeda manages to sneak into the city, witnessing a police officer combust into flames in the process.
 Aya awakens in an apartment in SoHo, with Daniel and Maeda at her side.
 Maeda reveals the origins of Eve: A scientist tried to culture the cells of his wife after she was involved in a car accident, and the mitochondria in her cells took over her body.
 Maeda believes that Eve may be trying to give birth to an "Ultimate Being".
 The next day, the three go to see Dr. Klamp again.
 After examining cell samples from that of Eve and Aya's, Maeda concludes that based on selfish gene theory, Aya and Eve's mitochondria are in an evolutionary race for survival.
 Dr. Klamp suddenly appears and asks a few questions of Aya in a hostile manner.
 The three leave and head for the St. Francis Hospital, where Maeda thinks Eve may try to get sperm for the Ultimate Being.
 When they arrive, they find that Eve is already there.
 Eve takes the sperm and escapes.

 The next day, Aya sees the orange mass of people from the park enter the city water supply.
 She goes to Dr. Klamp one more time, and discovers that Dr. Klamp has engineered special sperm for Eve so that she can create the Ultimate Being.
 He then spontaneously combusts.
 Aya finds Eve in another part of the museum, where the orange mass has surrounded her, forming an impermeable shield to protect her while the Ultimate Being gestates within her.
 After several failed attempts to attack Eve, the military asks Aya to attack her from a chopper, as she is the only one who can get close without combusting.
 The plan works, but Aya has to personally finish the fight on a now-wrecked Statue of Liberty, where Eve finally succumbs to necrosis due to her unstable cells.
 As Aya rests on a naval vessel, the Ultimate Being is born and attacks the surrounding ships.
-Aya does battle with the Ultimate Being, but its mitochondria causes it to evolve at an alarming rate.
+Aya does battle with the Ultimate Being, but its mitochondria cause it to evolve at an alarming rate.
 Aya sets the vessel's boiler pressure dangerously high, so as to destroy it with the Ultimate Being on board.
-In the initial ending, Aya, Daniel, his son Ben, and Maeda attend the opera at Carnegie Hall, where Aya's mitochondrial powers allow her to resonate with the audience members, their eyes ominously glowing.
+Aya, Daniel, his son Ben, and Maeda attend Carnegie Hall, where Aya's mitochondrial powers allow her to resonate with the audience members, their eyes ominously glowing.